panaverse/learn-generative-ai/05_microservices_all_in_one_platform/09_create_project/README.md

 `Poetry` combines dependency management, environment management, and packaging into a single tool.
 This means you don’t have to juggle between multiple tools like `pip`, `virtualenv`, and `setuptools`.

+Poetry in Python: Poetry is Python's answer to npm and Yarn, offering similar functionalities like managing dependencies, creating virtual environments, and ensuring reproducibility of projects.
+It simplifies the Python development workflow, making it easy to create robust applications.

 [Poetry vs. Pip: Modern Python Dependency Management Unveiled](https://python.plainenglish.io/poetry-vs-pip-modern-python-dependency-management-unveiled-15d39e059d39)

 [The Pain and the Poetry of Python](https://www.pinecone.io/blog/pain-poetry-python/)